confcodesubmit/MiLA4U/README.md

 # MiLA4U Approach
 This is the repository of the MiLA4U adaptation approach.
-Detaile description of the architecture can be found [here](https://github.com/confcodesubmit/MiLA4U/wiki/MiLA4U-Architecture).
+Detailed description of the MiLA4U architecture can be found [here](https://github.com/confcodesubmit/MiLA4U/wiki/MiLA4U-Architecture).
 The implementation details and result replication of MiLA4U framework are presensented below:

 ## Experiment Setup and System Configurations